igsr/gca_1000genomes_website/_searchable/data.md

 ##Types of available data

-### Samples from the 1000 Genomes Project lists and sequencing progress
+### Lists of samples from the 1000 Genomes Project

 A summary of sequencing done for each of the three pilot projects is available [here](/sites/1000genomes.org/files/docs/PilotsSummary.pdf).